-Boston Behavioral Medicine offers a psychology training program that meets the requirements for either a practicum (at least 3rd yr doctoral students), internship (non-APA accredited), or post-doctoral fellowship.
+Boston Behavioral Medicine offers a psychology training program that meets the requirements for either a 3rd year practicum or advanced practicum (4th or 5th year), internship (non-APA accredited), or post-doctoral fellowship.
 The training program emphasizes learning specialized behavioral medicine techniques while developing solid integrative psychotherapy skills.

 The program promotes the development of a true "bio-psycho-social" framework for the treatment of a variety of medical and psychological conditions with adults, children, and families.
 Integrative perspectives are emphasized, including cognitive-behavioral, psychodynamic, systemic, and socio-cultural models.